rmengato/brick_layers/README.md

 </div>

 ### Main motivations, not ranked
-Section for some yadda-yadda (I am very interested in the project, so I can't help myself).

-For the technical component of the project, jump to section
+For the technical component of the project, jump to section [The Project](https://github.com/)

 ### DataTalks.Club Zoomcamp
 This is my iteration of the final project propposed by the organizers of the Data Engineering Zoomcamp.